hkandrewlee/hkandrewlee.github.io/content.md

 ### background

 **music** — I am a classically trained cellist, learning to play non-traditional styles.
 At Stanford, I have been involved in chamber music (Stanford Baroque Soloists, string quartet), numerous pit orchestras (opera, musical theater), and musical improv (Stanford Improvisors).
-I recently participated in a week-long intensive with the New York Jazz Academy (NYJA).
+I  participated in a week-long intensive with the New York Jazz Academy (NYJA) during August 2026.

-**dance** — I am a contemporary/modern dancer.
-At Stanford, I was a member of Traction Modern Dance Company from 2022–2026, co-choreographing a piece titled *Falling Together* (with Isabella Terrazas) in Spring 2025.
-I briefly trained with the contemporary circus company CIRCA, performing in CIRCA's *Leviathan* in October 2022.
+**dance/theater** — I am a contemporary/modern dancer, interested in dance theater.
+At Stanford, I was a member of Traction Modern Dance Company from 2022–2026.
+I briefly trained with the contemporary circus company Circa, performing in Circa's *Leviathan* in 2022.

-**theater** — I am interested in dance theater.
-My (unofficial) capstone project for my dance minor was *Three States of Matter* (dir.
-Anna Zheng, 2025), a devised dance theater adaptation of Chekhov's *Three Sisters* about climate migration.
-I recently acted in *Port-Pourri* (dir.
-Sebastian Blue Hochman and Heather Schecter, 2026), an original site-specific musical play inspired by the Brazilian roda de samba.

-### selected performances
+### selected work and performances

-**Hearts of Men**, Ailey Extension
+**Hearts of Men**

 - Dancer in 10-day workshop, from Aug 20–29, 2026.
-Performed in showcase at Ailey Citigroup Theater, NYC, Aug 29, 2026.
+- Performed in showcase at Ailey Citigroup Theater, NYC, Aug 29, 2026.

+**Port-Pourri**

-**Port-Pourri**, dir.
-Sebastian Blue Hochman and Heather Schecter
+- An original site-specific musical play inspired by the Brazilian roda de samba, directed by Sebastian Blue Hochman and Heather Schecter.
 - Acting, music (cello and percussion), dance.
-Performed at Stanford, May 29–31, 2026.
+- Performed at Stanford, May 29–31, 2026.

-**Cadenza for Cello and Dancers in Fake Barn County**, with Isabella Terrazas
+**Cadenza for Cello and Dancers in Fake Barn County**

+- A duet with Isabella Terrazas, set to the cadenza of Shostakovich's cello concerto.
-- Music: Shostakovich Cello Concerto, Cadenza (mvmt.
-III).
-Performed at TNP 1, San Francisco, May 16, 2026.
+- Performed at TNP 1, San Francisco, May 16, 2026.

+**Falling Together**

+- Co-choreographed with Isabella Terrazas for Traction Modern Dance Company, set to *Falling Together* by Oona Doherty and Jamie xx.
+- Performed at Stanford, May 30, 2025.

+**Three States of Matter**

+- A devised dance theater adaptation of Chekhov's *Three Sisters* about climate migration.
+Co-created with Anna Zheng and Bhu Kongtaveelert.
+- Associate director, co-choreographer, and actor (Andrey).
+- Performed at Stanford, Feb 28–Mar 1, 2025.

+**Ghost Quartet**

+- A musical song cycle written by Dave Malloy, directed by Sam Petersen.
+- Music director and cellist.
+- Performed at Stanford, Feb 22–24, 2024.

+**Leviathan**

+- Dancer in performance with contemporary circus company Circa, through Stanford Arts Intensive, Sep 6–Oct 1, 2022.
+- Performed at Stanford, Sep 30–Oct 1, 2022.

+---

+This website was last updated on August 24, 2026.